understanding-search/maze-dataset/docs/paper/paper.md

 ## Visual Output Formats {#visual-output-formats}

 Internally, mazes are [`SolvedMaze`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#SolvedMaze) objects, which have path information, and a connection list optimized for storing sub-graphs of a lattice.
-These objects can be converted to and from several formats.
+These objects can be converted to and from several formats to maximize their utility in different contexts.

 \begin{figure}[H]
   \centering